krhetest/LabBench.Manual/docs/index.md

 where the second test has been expanded to show its full content in the example above (please note that the content of the first test has been left out, indicated with `...` for brevity).

-All tests has the following common parameters:
+All tests have the following common parameters:

 * `ID="[ID OF THE TEST]"`: A unique ID for the test
 * `name="[Human readable name of the test]`: A human readable name that is used in the Protocol View in LabBench Runner.
 * `<update-rate>`: the update rate by which the test is updated by LabBench Runner.
 * `<dependencies>`: which tests the test is dependent on.

 In the example above, parameters such as the `response-algorithm` attribute and `<channel>` element are specific to the `<multiple-perception-thresholds>` test.
-An explation of their function is found in the documentation for the [Multiple perception thresholds](method_of_limits.html "A test that estimates multiple perception thresholds with method of limits") test.
+An explanation of their function is found in the documentation for the [Multiple perception thresholds](method_of_limits.html "A test that estimates multiple perception thresholds with method of limits") test.

 [Go to table of contents](#table-of-contents)